blackfox113/censorshipbypassguide/docs/Server/VLESS.en.md

 http://<server-ip>:<port-you-set>
 ```

-This will be shown to you after launching X-UI with `sudo x-ui`.
+This will be shown to you after launching 3X-UI with `sudo x-ui`.

 2. Log in with the credentials.